securechicken/homebridge-micronova-agua-iot-stove/README.md

 - Piazzetta
 - Jolly Mec

-The plugin should however be working with some/most of Micronova's Agua IOT WiFi controlled stoves.
+The plugin should be working with most of Micronova's Agua IOT WiFi controlled stoves.
 If you tested the plugin with a model which is not listed as supported yet, but is working well, please open a feature request issue to report.
 If you want to test the plugin with a model which is not available but working with [py-agua-iot](https://github.com/fredericvl/py-agua-iot), feel free to open a feature request issue.

 ## Intended capabilities scope
 The plugin is aimed at providing such functionalities:
 - Setting stove power ON/OFF,
-- Setting stove main combined power/ventilation level from the lower to the highest available managed levels,
+- Setting stove combined power/ventilation level, from the lowest to the highest available managed levels,
 - Setting stove target heating temperature value in °C,
 - Getting stove power, current air temperature and combined power/ventilation level.

-Any other function setting (special modes, auto/eco logic with temperature offsets, etc.) or value reading is not covered by the plugin, and will probably never be, due to the highly specific nature of implementation for each stove brand/model.
-Feel free to open a feature request issue if you however feel a function that is available for all stoves/brands should be implemented; or to clone this repository to develop a brand/model-specific plugin.
+Any other function (special modes, auto/eco logic with temperature offsets, etc.) or value reading are not covered by the plugin, and will probably never be, due to the highly specific nature of implementation for each stove brand/model.
+Feel free to open a feature request issue if you feel a function that is available for all stoves/brands should be implemented; or to clone this repository to develop a brand/model-specific plugin.

 ## Limitations
 The plugin runs as an Homebridge "Heater Cooler" device type, as it is the only fit device type from Homebridge available interfaces.
 Specific tricks have been deployed to expose it as a heating only device.
 The plugin allows for powering ON/OFF, setting target temperature, and flame/flow power.
 The plugin is only supporting one unique stove (the one of the same name than you will give in this plugin config, and that you previously set up in official mobile app).